 In this exercise, candidates heard quite an unusual interview, in two parts, about training and riding cows in Switzerland.
-Vocabulary used should have been familiar to candidates.
-However, here a more global understanding of the situation and views were required which made the task more demanding.
-It was not possible to guess the correct answer - for example are cows in fact less intelligent than horses?
+Vocabulary used was clearly familiar to the majority of candidates.
+However here a more global understanding of the situation and views were required which made the task more demanding.
+It was not possible to guess the correct answer.
+For example, are cows in fact less intelligent than horses?
 There were tempting distractors in the choices that discriminated well between candidates.
 In Question 21, for example, more than half the candidates were distracted by C: alte Häuser am liebsten, whereas the correct answer was A: das Leben in der Schweiz.
-Another question many candidates had difficulty with was Question 25.